ashleydavis/rfsd-web-page-eleventy/src/outline.md

 Learn how to use Docker Compose to create a convenient setup for fast development and testing of our fullstack application, including the integration of a database (or other services).

-# 5. Testing
+# 5. Being the detective

+Learn strategy and techniques for merciless bug hunting with real examples from the Photosphere application.

+# 6. Your own personal testing robot

-Learn the important techniques for fast and effective testing to keep your code working through repeated change and evolution.
+Learn the important techniques for fast, effective and automated testing to keep your code working through repeated change and evolution.
 With real examples from the Photosphere application.

-# 6. Debugging

-Learn strategy and techniques for merciless bug hunting with real examples from the Photosphere application.

-# 7. Beyond fullstack
+# 7. Beyond the stack

 Now let's go beyond fullstack!